-BIOSOLIDS MANAGEMENT (0400-40-15-.01 THROUGH -.06): TDEC has proposed rulemaking to promulgate rules for land application of biosolids.
+BIOSOLIDS MANAGEMENT (0400-40-15-.01 THROUGH -.06): The Tennessee Department of Environment and Conservation (TDEC) has proposed rulemaking to promulgate rules for land application of biosolids.
 Biosolids are currently regulated under 40 CFR Part 503, although Tennessee has no authority to enforce 40 CFR Part 503.
 EPA Region 4 is the permitting authority per Part 503, but has had a very small presence in Tennessee since promulgation of 40 CFR Part 503 in 1993.
 With EPA's national divestment in biosolids enforcement, it is unlikely that there will be a future EPA presence in Tennessee relative to the matter.
 For all practical purposes, requirements of the proposed Tennessee rules are virtually the same as those stipulated in 40 CFR Part 503 for land application of Class B biosolids.
-To land apply Class B biosolids under 40 CFR Part 503, pathogen reduction and vector attraction reduction options must be met, and the concentrations of certain metals (pollutants or contaminants) must not exceed safe levels; requirements of these proposed rules for pathogen reduction and vector attraction reduction groups are specifics for the agronomic rate calculation and reporting requirements are also the same.
+To land apply Class B biosolids under 40 CFR Part 503, pathogen reduction and vector attraction reduction options must be met, and the concentrations of certain metals (pollutants or contaminants) must not exceed safe levels; requirements of these proposed rules for pathogen reduction and vector attraction are the same as those in 40 CFR Part 503.
+Monitoring frequency, record keeping and reporting requirements are also the same.
 Proposed rules provide specifics for the agronomic rate calculation and add setbacks to ensure protection State waters.
 A Notice of Rule Making Hearing was filed 05/23/12.
 Hearings were held 07/23/12, 07/24/12, 07/30/12, and 07/31/12.
 Comments were due 09/07/12.
 For further information, contact Robert Dette, (615) 253-5319.